AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/understanding-events/adding-members-to-an-event-program.md

 1. [Create a smart campaign](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/create-a-new-smart-campaign.md).

-1. In the Smart List of the Smart Campaign you created in Step Two, find and add the **Member of List** filter.
+1. In the Smart List of the Smart Campaign you created in Step Two, find and add the **[!UICONTROL Member of List]** filter.

    ![](assets/three.png)